 What date is the 5 Lands Walk?

-after the Spring Equinox when the whales, a significant totem of the Darkinjung people, are migrating south along 10 km of spectacular coastline.
+after the Winter Solstice when the whales, a significant totem of the Darkinjung people, are migrating north along 10 km of spectacular coastline.

 What time does the 5 Lands Walk start?